cloudnative-pg/cloudnative-pg/README.md

 intermediate management tool responsible for high availability and failover management like similar open source operators.

-CloudNativePG also manages additional resources the help the `Cluster` resource manage PostgreSQL - currently `ScheduledBackup`, `Pooler`, and `Backup`.
+CloudNativePG also manages additional resources to help the `Cluster` resource manage PostgreSQL - currently `ScheduledBackup`, `Pooler`, and `Backup`.

 Fully embracing Kubernetes also means that, in case of failure of the whole